 I began teaching Guitar at The Horn Shop in Corpus Christi Texas in 1969 origianlly because I wanted to work off a new guitar in barter.
 I was about 18 but had been playing for over 10 years by then.
 My students talked me into staying and keeping the job after school.
 Half a century later it's just part of my every day thought process.
 I really want my students to excel.
 I'm confident that I know the straightest line between two points so to speak.
 The subject is music and the tool is guitar.
 And what a tool it is!

 I've worked with every kind of student available.
 Young, retirees, military families, teens and middle of life adults.
 One of my favorite type of student is the adult who has learned bits and pieces throughout their youth and has some time to add the music education to their guitar playing.
-They seem to a lot of joy as the little light bulbs go off from week to week.
+They seem to get a lot of joy as the little light bulbs go off from week to week connecting what they know with why it works.
 Classical, Jazz, Blues, Rock, country, you name it.
 When you understand how music works, the analysis is the same.
 Music is a language, a science and an art. it is very logical, properly taught.

 I've just been given the honor of teaching my method on the international e-magazine, " Jazz Guitar Today".
 As a guitar teacher, I can only think of how many muscicians i can contribute to internationally.
 I am very humbled and excited to rise to the challenge.
 My students are how I spend my time so they are important to me. https://jazzguitartoday.com/2020/08/music-theory-specifically%e2%80%8b-for-guitarists/